deans-code/dimensions/README.md

 ## :zap: Features

-The software reads `.txt` files and generates embeddings for their content.
+- Creation of archival data using a local LLM.
+- Generation of normalised embeddings of archival data using local text embedding model.

-The embeddings are stored within a vector database.
+- Storage of embeddings in local vector database.

-You can submit search terms to test their similarity to the generated embeddings.
+- Submission of search queries, comparison against stored embeddings.

 ## :paperclip: Usage

 Start the [Qdrant](https://qdrant.tech/) vector database Docker container, the configuration for which is located in the `docker` directory.

-Start LM Studio and ensure that both your text embedding and LLM models are running:
+Start LM Studio and ensure that both your text embedding model and LLM are running:

 ![LM Studio](./docs/lm-studio.png)